By Amanda Harley, Certified project manager and process engineer

 To find a test center near you, click here.
 You can also try out a demo of the test interface to help remove some of the unknowns that come with this change.

 The last day to take exams with Prometric was June 30th, 2019.
 However, you may have already scheduled your test with them.
 If that’s the case, all you need to do is contact PMI by phone at (610) 356-4600 (GMT -4) or via email at [email protected] to get your test moved over to a Pearson VUE testing center.
 This applies to both computer-based and paper-based exams.

 PMP Exam Updates – Time Frame

 When it comes to a time frame for when these changes will take effect, there’s no need to worry.
-There’s still plenty of time before the new version is released.
-See below for the important dates and deadlines.
+Because of the COVID-19 pandemic, PMI changed some of the dates to accommodate as many candidates as possible.
+Here are the new dates:

 Why Change the PMP Exam?

 As with every change, it’s important to understand the “why” behind it.
 Simply put, project management is constantly evolving due to emerging trends in the profession.
 As a proactive response, PMI conducts research every three to five years to understand the full impact the trends may have on project manager responsibilities, culture, technology, etc. These changes are to ensure PMI and its certifications can keep up with the progression of project management and still be a valuable resource to project managers.